 The high-end computing includes e-sports, industrial computers and high-end personal computers.
-In 2021, high-end computing was benefit by the pandemic, and the revenue accounted for 35.3%.
-For high-end computing market, specialization and servitization will continue to be the core value.
-Cooling fans will focus on high-performance, noise and vibration suppression; for thermal modules, developing heat dissipation, precision machining and surface treatment & integrating with phase change heat transfer technology to develop higher-end gaming cooling module will be the focus.
+In 2022, the field of high-end computing was impacted by the tightening of the IT industry, the revenue fell sharply, accounting for 30% of the overall revenue.
+However, in the development of high-end computing market, specialization and servitization will be continued to be the core value of the Company.
+Cooling fans will focus on high-performance, noise and vibration suppression; for thermal modules, developing heat dissipation, precision machining and surface treatment & integrating with phase change heat transfer technology to develop a higher-end gaming cooling module will be the focus.